 The Earth is 4,6 billion years old.
 Let’s assume it is 46 years.
-The human kind is on this planet for some hours.
-Our industry revolution has lasted for 1 minute and thin this time we destroyed 50% of forests on Earth [www.sciencealert.com.au]
+The human kind has been on this planet for some hours.
+Our industry revolution has lasted for 1 minute and within this time we have destroyed 50% of forests on Earth [www.sciencealert.com.au]

 In the rhythm with Nature